 Kubrick masterfully took on the Steadicam as if it was his own creation.
 Kubrick’s motivated camera movement complemented Brown’s invention near perfectly.
 Here's a breakdown of Kubrick's directing style — pay attention to the section on tracking shots which features a lot of Steadicam gold.

 The eerie smoothness of each Steadicam shot coupled with Kubrick’s perpetual centered camera framing, gave the movie the menacing feeling we all remember.
 The common feeling that the hotel is watching wasn’t just a product of Kubrick, but also the genius of Garrett Brown.

 Steadicam Shot Example

 Raging Bull, Goodfellas, and Casino

 In 1980, Martin Scorsese hired Garrett Brown to shoot a shot in Raging Bull.
 When De Niro entered the ring though, Scorsese thought the shot looked way too much like Rocky.
 So, needless to say, he fired him!

 By this point, Scorsese understands that following a character through an environment, just like in Raging Bull, gives the character power and importance.

-The Goodfellas Steadicam shot is definitely one of the greatest of all time and it is the perfect application of the technology because it informs character and story — more than just a fancy camera move.
+The Goodfellas Steadicam shot, operated by Larry McConkey, is definitely one of the greatest of all time and it is the perfect application of the technology because it informs character and story — more than just a fancy camera move.

 A few years later, in Casino, Scorsese again finds a way to use Steadicam camera movement.
 The ease with which the mob was skimming off the top of the casino's earnings is matched by the ease and smooth camera floating in, around, and back out of the room.

 Steadicam shots have been used in thousands of movies, from Star Wars to modern romantic comedies.
 Garrett Brown has shot a ridiculous amount of them, but not all, and today there are a slew of experienced Steadicam operators as Steadicams have become a staple on set.